IDEAS Grant Competition

 - Detailed Budget

-Approximately one grant of up to $50,000 under the 2023 IDEAS grant competition will be awarded to a consortium of at least two U.S colleges and/or universities to collaborate on building study abroad capacity, programs, and resources at institutions serving Indigenous peoples of the United States.
-Indigenous-serving institutions have a history of educating student groups historically underrepresented in study abroad, and through this consortium grant, the IDEAS Program aims to:
+The IDEAS Program will award approximately one grant of up to $50,000 under the 2025 IDEAS grant competition to a consortium of at least two U.S colleges and/or universities to collaborate on building study abroad capacity, programs, and resources at U.S. colleges and universities that will focus on preparing the workforce of the future to advance U.S. economic prosperity.

 Applications for an IDEAS consortium grant may also be considered for a $35,000 IDEAS grant, pending availability of funding.